 You must be a UK citizen or holder of dual UK/other nationality

-Whether or not you were born in the UK, you should have resided there for 5 years immediately preceding your application
+Whether or not you were born in the United Kingdom, you should have resided there for the 5 years immediately preceding your application.
+However, candidates with a minimum of 3 years will be considered.

 The course is designed to give you a basic understanding of your role as an armament specialist and includes awareness of explosive safety requirements and the maintenance and repair skills of aircraft weapons systems, weapon launching systems and aircraft escape systems.